Optimal anytime regret with two experts

-At this point, it might seem we are ready to apply the optional stopping theorem, which states that if we have a stopping time $\tau$ then $\expect{Z_{\tau}} = Z_0 = 0$.
-In particular, by choosing $\tau$ as the first time that the gap $g_t$ exceeds the $c\sqrt{t}$ boundary, one might expect that $\expect{\Reg(\tau)} = \expect{g_{\tau}}/2 \geq \expect{c \sqrt{\tau}}/2$.
-Unfortunately, the argument cannot be so simple since the adversary is allowed to choose $c > 0$ and, by taking $c$ sufficiently large, it would violate known upper bounds on the regret.
+When $\tau$ is a stopping time satisfying certain hypotheses, the \emph{Optional Stopping Theorem} (OST) yields $\expect{Z_{\tau}} = Z_0 = 0$.
+We will restrict our attention to adversaries whose stopping times satisfy the hypotheses of the OST.
+(The stopping times in the fixed-time and geometric horizon settings trivially satisfy the hypotheses.)
+It is not a priori obvious that there is an optimal adversary in the anytime setting satisfying this restriction.

+Concretely, we will consider adversaries that select $\tau$ to be the first time that the gap $g_t$ exceeds\footnote{Note that $\tau = \min \setst{t \geq 0}{g_t \geq f(t)}$ is a stopping time.} some time dependent boundary $f(t)$.
+This approach follows an established doctrine that connects optimal stopping and stochastic control problems to free-boundary problems \cite{Chernoff,Peskir}.
+The conclusion of the OST is then that $\expect{\Reg(\tau)} = \expect{g_{\tau}}/2 \geq \expect{f(\tau)}/2$.
+However, the hypotheses of the OST must be respected, otherwise the adversary could just select the boundary $f(t)$ to be arbitrarily large, and the resulting regret lower bound would violate known upper bounds.